ocorreia18/ocorreia18/README.md

 I recently start to program and learning complex things (this is more hard that I thought but I will NEVER give up about my desires: to be a good programmer)

 More about me:
-- 🧠 Focused every day (I like math, but I dont know so much... 🥲)
+- 🧠 Focused every day (I like math, but I don't know so much... 🥲)
 - 🥚 18 y.o.
 - 🇧🇷 Native language (Brazilian Portuguese)
 - 🇺🇸 My second language (I still learning yet...)